-Cervical cancer is the growth of abnormal cells in the lining of the cervix.
+Cervical cancer begins when abnormal cells in the lining of the cervix grow uncontrollably.

-Cancer most commonly begins in the area of the cervix called the transformation zone, but it may spread to tissues around the cervix, such as the vagina, or to other parts of the body, such as the lungs or liver.
+Cancer most commonly starts in the area of the cervix called the transformation zone, but it may spread to tissues around the cervix, such as the vagina, or to other parts of the body, such as the lymph nodes, lungs or liver.

 On this page you will find information on: